The Governor’s School for Science and Technology

 - email address of your current high school counselor

-- email addresses of your current math, science and language arts/social studies teachers
+- email addresses of your current math and science teachers

 Check the Status of Your Application

-Teacher recommendations may also be resent with this page.
+Teacher recommendations may also be present with this page.

 Use this page to check on the status of your application.
 You will be able to see how many teacher recommendations have been received and how far along your counselor is with the application process.